MattithyahuData/Article---Python-Classes-and-Objects/README.md

     # Function to print input name when called
     def myfunc(self):
         ''''''
-        # From the class input this instance method prints a sentence
+        # From the class input this instance method prints a sentence | Age variable converted to string for concatenation
         print("Hello my name is " + self.fname + " " + self.lname + "and I am " + str(self.age))

 # Using class to create object